ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 Since we need to automate the keystore and truststore creation as well, you can look at the section [Automate the keystore and truststore creation process](#automate-the-keystore-and-truststore-creation-process) for more information on creating cronjobs.

-# Using the certificate in a Java application
+# Using the certificates in a Java application

 All generated keys and issued Let's Encrypt certificates can be found in the `/etc/letsencrypt/live` folder on your file system.
 We will now see how we can import them in Java keystore files to use them in a Java application.